zuperninja/zuperninja.github.io/_portfolio/quete-zome.md

 ## The Quest

-Moving in Chiang Mai, I gravite around a group of friends involved in the art/music/fun festival JaiThep.
-This year they went from 1 day to 3days with more stages.
+Moving in Chiang Mai, I gravite around a group of friends involved in the art/music/magic festival [Jai Thep](http://jaithepfestival.com/).
+This year they went from 1 to 3 days with more stages.
 My friend Joshua wanted to build a Zome for the Chill Out stage.
 Obviously, I forced him to take me as a partner.

-We had 3 months and 10 days on site to build a stage that will play 24/24h for 3days.
+We had 3 months and 10 days on site to build a stage that will play 24/24h during 3 days.
 A limited budget, and a new country to discover for me.

 ## The Crew